5 steps to submit an application for subsidized housing

 Please note that, if you are a victim of domestic violence or if you are mobility-impaired, you may not be required to meet criterion 2.

-Please refer to the Low rent Housing in Montreal leaflet for further information.
+Please refer to the Living in subsidized housing in Montreal leaflet for further information.

 When you fill out an application for OMHM subsidized housing, it is valid for both low-rent housing and PSL housing.
 You do not have to submit a separate application for both types of housing.

 To be allocated housing as part of the rent supplement program (PSL) in a coop or a not-for-profit organization, please apply directly to such organizations.